vanhaerenthomas/R-loops/training/README.md

 ## Project Description

-The goal of this part of the project is to analyze biological data related to two cell types, 3T3 and E14, with both positive and negative polarities.
+The goal of this part of the project is to train R-loop sites from two mouse cell lines, 3T3 and E14.
 The code provided here performs the following tasks:

 - Data loading and preprocessing.
 - Feature selection and combination.